 Additional information on FCC Form 499s, including the most recent Form 499-Q and instructions, can be found on USAC’s website at:

 CLIENT ACTION ITEMS:

-Clients subscribed to the firm’s Compliance & Reporting Services (“C&R Services”) will be contacted by the firm directly regarding the timely submission of revenue and other required data.
-Clients not currently subscribed to C&R Services, but who require assistance preparing and filing the Form 499-Q, should contact us at your earliest convenience to ensure timely filing.
+Clients subscribed to Compliance & Reporting Services (“C&R Services”) will be contacted by our firm’s regulatory consulting affiliate, The Commpliance Group, regarding the timely submission of revenue and other required data.
+Clients not currently subscribed to the firm’s C&R Services, but who require assistance preparing and filing the Form 499-Q, should contact us at your earliest convenience to ensure timely filing.
 Failure to remit required data in a timely manner may result in delinquent remittance and imposition of penalties.
 See FCC Form 499 Late Filing Policy.

-C&R Services Subscribers: Clients currently subscribed to C&R Services should remit revenue information and other required data to Olivia Hill directly at email@example.com no later than July 15th.
+C&R Services Subscribers: Clients currently subscribed to C&R Services through our firm’s regulatory consulting affiliate, The Commpliance Group, may remit revenue information and other required data to Chris Canter directly at email@example.com no later than July 20th.

-Non-Subscribers: Clients not currently subscribed to C&R Services, but who require assistance with the preparation and filing of the Form 499-Q, may contact either Jonathan Marashlian at firstname.lastname@example.org Chris Canter directly at email@example.com to make appropriate arrangements and ensure timely filing.
+Non-Subscribers: Clients not currently subscribed to C&R Services through The Commpliance Group, but who require assistance with the preparation and filing of the Form 499-Q, may contact either Jonathan Marashlian at firstname.lastname@example.org or Chris Canter directly at email@example.com to make appropriate arrangements and ensure timely filing.

 If you have already sent us your revenue information, you may disregard this notice.

 Electronically-filed Form 499s are not complete until the “Officer Certification” is submitted, either by filing a hard copy or conducting the certification through USAC‘s E-File System.
 All clients wishing to perform officer certifications electronically must have access to their individual USAC E-file account.